AugustArchive/collections/README.md

 - All deprecated methods are removed
 - Name is changed from `@augu/immutable` to `@augu/collections`
 - Added `Collection.update` to update values if they exist
-- Immutable data is under the `immutable` namespace

 ## Usage
 ```js